top of page

 Periodontal Disease

-Pet food companies claim that the abrasive surface of kibble helps with dental hygiene, but dry food contains no moisture and is more likely to get stuck between the teeth, causing a build-up of plaque and tartar.
-When you consider the difference between eating a rare steak and a digestive biscuit, it's not hard to see which is more likely.
+Pet food companies claim that the abrasive surface of kibble helps with dental hygiene, but since when have crunchy, crumbly biscuits been good for anyone's teeth?
+They're more likely to get stuck around the gums and cause a build-up of plaque and tartar.
+Compare this to chewing on flesh and bone, it's not hard to see which is the better toothbrush.

 Irritable Bowel Syndrome